dav2113534/SearchTube/README.md

 -submit button needs to be more modern
 -change cursor to pointer
 -make related comedians clickable (url)
 -replace  searching text with with loading circle
--add padding inside search boxes
 -add alert message if no results found
 -make info more boardly
 -make related comedians more cleaner
--have a map information under city search bar
+-have a map information under city search bar state.events._embedded.venues.location